SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/viewport.md

      @import '~@scion/toolkit/viewport/scrollbar';

      main {
+       display: grid; // stretches content vertically and horizontally
-       position: relative;
+       position: relative; // positioned anchor for the scrollbars
-       overflow: hidden;
-       @include hide-scrollbars-when-inactive();
+       overflow: hidden; // hides native scrollbars (shifted out of the visible viewport area)
+       @include hide-scrollbars-when-inactive(); // hide scrollbars when the user is not hovering the viewport.
        height: 500px;

        > sci-scrollbar {
-         @include scrollbar();
+         @include scrollbar(); // positions scrollbars
        }
      }
    ```

    **Explanation:**

-    > The directive `sciScrollable` fully stretches its host element, which is `<cdk-virtual-scroll-viewport>` in our example, to the bounding box of the nearest positioned parent, and shifts native scrollbars out of the bounding box of the parent component.

-    - Defines a positioning context on the `<main>` element by setting its `position` to `relative`.
-    - Sets the `overflow` CSS variable of the `<main>` element to `hidden` to clip the native scrollbars of `<cdk-virtual-scroll-viewport>`.
-    - Hides the scrollbar when the user is not hovering the viewport by applying the `hide-scrollbars-when-inactive` mixin available through `~@scion/toolkit/viewport/scrollbar`.
-    - Positions the `<sci-scrollbar>` by applying the `scrollbar` mixin available through `~@scion/toolkit/viewport/scrollbar`.
+    > The directive `sciScrollable` makes the host element, which is `<cdk-virtual-scroll-viewport>` in our example, natively scrollable.
+It shifts native scrollbars out of the visible area of the host element, unless they sit on top of the viewport, e.g., in OS X. This directive expects its host element to be the only child in document flow in its parent DOM element, which is `<main>` in our example.
+It makes the host element fill up the entire space (width and height set to 100%).
+The parent element should set `overflow: hidden` and `display: grid` or `display: flex` in combination with `flex: auto` to make the host element filling remaining space vertically and horizontally.

 </details>